shoeper/seafile-docs/changelog/server-changelog.md

 * [API] Add replace if exist into upload-api
 * Show detailed error message when Gunicorn failed to start
-* Improve object and block writting performance
+* Improve object and block writing performance
 * Add retry when failed getting database connection
 * [fix] Use hash value for avatar file names to avoid invalid file name
 * [fix] Add cache for repo_crypto.js to improve page speed